BadlionClient/BadlionClientModAPI/readme.md

 With this API you can also hook into some of our mods to enhance the experience for your players even further with our client.
 You can read more about this and learn how to get started with our documentation on [our wiki page](https://support.badlion.net/hc/en-us/articles/4411226034066-Badlion-Client-Mod-API).

+We've also provided some code examples on how to hook into our mods [here](https://github.com/BadlionClient/BadlionClientModAPI/blob/master/examples.md).

 ### Installation

 How to install the Badlion Client Mod API on your server.